 The Bachelor of Science in Health Education has 11 units of prerequisites, 42 core units and 9 - 12 emphasis elective units to be chosen in one of the three areas described below.
 The program curriculum is designed in four semester tiers, where the content, knowledge, and skills required for students are scaffolded both within the courses offered in that semester and sequential semester.

-Although the Department is in impaction status, as approved by the CSU Chancellor's Office, we are currently accepting applications for Spring 2020.
+Although the Department is in impaction status, as approved by the CSU Chancellor's Office, we are currently accepting applications for Fall 2020.
 The CSU Chancellor's Office defines impaction as "the number of applicants exceeding the number of available spaces in an academic program."
 The following is information for prospective Health Education students interesting in majoring in Health Education.

 Want to meet with an advisor?
 Make an undergraduate advising appointment online: https://hedadvising.as.me/

-Health Education Major Mandatory Orientation Information Sessions for Spring 2020 Academic Admission
+Health Education Major Mandatory Orientation Information Sessions for Fall 2020 Academic Admission